rcarmo/pythonium/README.rst

     -o --output FILE specify output file [default: stdout] -d --deep        generate file dependencies.
 If --output is not provided, it will generate for each source file a coresponding .js file.
     -r --requirejs   generate requirejs compatible module
+    -V --veloce      use veloce mode, Python syntax with JavaScript semantic -g --generate    generate pythonium library

 What?
 (2 minutes)
 =================

-Pythonium will exist in several flavors, each with their own strengths and performance characteristics.
+Pythonium will exist in two flavors, each with their own strengths and performance characteristics.
 As you go down the list the more features you'll have, and performance will, of course, decrease with sophistication (but not much):

 - Pythonium **Veloce**